 Or the data provider could have a financial incentive to enter incorrect information about liquidity between Hex and eHex.

-These two questions form the crux of the blockchain oracle problem and will be expanded upon in detail in this series on oracles.
+These two questions form the crux of the blockchain oracle problem.

 Blockchain oracles are simply devices which facilitates the communication between a blockchain and another blockchain or between blockchain and another external data source.